Memory Foam vs Gel Insoles: Which Reduces Foot Pain?

 For everyday walking and office use, memory foam tends to feel more natural.
 For standing on concrete or hard floors all day, gel often lasts longer without flattening.

-best option for long work hours
+For more support during long shifts, see best option for long work hours.

 Support & Arch Stability